German Adjectives – Never fail again!

 There are two ways!

 1) Most students go to German classes or buy grammar books and try to hammer these rules into their heads.
-They learn these rules by heart!
+They memorize the rules by heart!

-You can imagine that this could take some time and effort and that this is not the most fun thing to do.
-And there is another problem, the rules are so abstract that they will never enter your long term memory!
+You can imagine that this takes time and effort, and it’s not the most enjoyable way to learn.
+Plus, there’s another problem: the rules are so abstract that they rarely enter your long-term memory!

-So in order to apply these rules when needed you need to repeat them over and over again.
-If you don’t do this, you will forget them sooner or later.
+To apply these rules when needed, you’ll have to repeat them over and over again.
+If you don’t, you’ll likely forget them sooner or later.

-2) There is another way and my subscribers who signed up to my free German course know this.
+2) There’s another way, and my email subscribers who signed up for my email list know this.

-If you are using the storytelling method and you are practicing with my German audio stories, you don’t need to worry about these grammar rules, because step by step you will develop a natural feeling for the correct word endings.
+If you use the storytelling method and practice with my German audio stories, you won’t need to worry about memorizing grammar rules.
+Step by step, you’ll develop a natural feel for the correct word endings.

-The more you practice with my audio stories the more familiar you get with the German structure, the word order and the word endings.
+The more you practice with my audio stories, the more familiar you’ll become with German structure, word order, and word endings.

 %